oscaroneim/fauna-green-living/README.md

 * Admin Interface: Manage products and orders through the Shopify admin panel.
 * Secure: HTTPS and SSL by default with Vercel.

+## Usage
+Adding Products
+* Log in to your Shopify admin panel.
+* Add products, update inventory, and manage product details.
+Managing Orders
+* Monitor orders, process payments and manage customer interactions through Shopify.
+Customizing the Frontend
+* We’ve left comments on each page which you can use to edit the site as you please.

 ## Technologies Used
 * Next.js: v18
     * A React framework for building server-rendered and statically-generated applications.